thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
-* add to FAQ a link to routine.txt
 * check when printing distribution change if ref has to be max or min for anki
 * set better tokenizer settings for tf_idf
 * implement index scoring